Brightify/Fetcher/README.md

 }
 ```

-To simulate our server we will use [httpbin.org/get](https://httpbin.org/get).
+To simulate our server we will use [bin.org/get](https://httpbin.org/get).
 It returns everything you send to it.
-For example look at response for [https://httpbin.org/get?id=1&text=a](https://httpbin.org/get?id=1&text=a).
+For example look at the response for [https://httpbin.org/get?id=1&text=a](https://httpbin.org/get?id=1&text=a).

 ```Swift
 let fetcher = Fetcher(requestPerformer: AlamofireRequestPerformer())